pietvanzoen/piet.me/notes/2021-05-05-my-email-workflow-in-fastmail/index.md

   - productivity
 ---

-I finally decided to switch from Hey email to a regular email provider.
+I finally decided to switch from Hey email.
 Elements of Hey's approach to email worked well for me, so I wanted to try to replicate some of it in another email provider.

 After deciding to use Fastmail, I found several articles about setting up a Hey workflow with it.
 But the suggested setup relied on creating custom rules for each contact and I found this to be too cumbersome.
 I figured out a slightly different approach and wanted to share what I ended up with.